vvkb24/text-to-personality-using-big-5-ocean-model/README.md

 # Personality Detection System using Big Five (OCEAN) Model

+(This is an experimental project, purely for research)

 A research-grade, end-to-end personality trait detection system that analyzes English text to predict Big Five personality traits with continuous scores, percentiles, categorical labels, and evidence-based explanations.

 **Version:** 1.1.0 (Production Hardened)